matthewmiglio/matthewmiglio/README.md

--  I work on various videogame, software and web automation projects
+-  I work on various videogame, software and web automation projects, with a focus on machine learning and computer vision.
 -  I'm most experienced with Python and Java
 -  I’m currently studying Computer Science at Kettering University